imagineLife/big-site/content/mongo/performance/Indexes/compound.md

 ### MultiKey Indexes and Performance

+Indexing on a field that is an arr.
+Each entry in arr gets a unique index-key.
+See the [multikey doc](/mongo/performance/multi-key-indexes) for more details.

 #### Sorting arrays blocks

 Querying && sorting on an arrs indexed with a multi-key index _includes a blocking sort_ stage.
 This can slow down a queries performance.